blakeblackshear/frigate/docs/docs/frigate/glossary.md

 ## Mask

 There are two types of masks in Frigate.
+[See the mask docs for more info](/configuration/masks)

 ### Motion Mask